Anuradhatiwari01/real-time-chat-app/README.md

-# Real-Time Chat Application (Spring Boot)
+# Real Time Chat Application (Spring Boot)

-This is a simple real-time chat application built using **Spring Boot WebSockets**.
+This is a simple real time chat application built using **Spring Boot WebSockets**.
 The main goal of this project was to understand how real-time communication works between a client and server using **STOMP** and **SockJS**.

 This project created as a practice application while learning Spring Boot.